SeanMinchin/caesar-cipher/README.md

 Uppercase and lowercase letters are treated as seperate alphabets, while special characters are ignored (not encrypted).

-Wikipedia has a good explanation of this process: https://en.wikipedia.org/wiki/Caesar_cipher
+I got my explanation for this process from Wikipedia: https://en.wikipedia.org/wiki/Caesar_cipher